 According to the Centers for Disease Control and Prevention, firearms have now surpassed car accidents are the leading cause of death for children.
 The horrific spate of school shootings the U.S. has endured since Columbine only underscores this finding.

 The American Academy of Pediatrics has taken a strong and unequivocal stance on children and guns.
-As stated in a 2010 report, the academy's position is that the best way to keep your child safe from injury or death from guns is to NEVER have a gun in the home.
+The academy's position is that the best way to keep your child safe from injury or death from guns is to NEVER have a gun in the home.
 (Emphasis theirs.)
 The academy recommends removing any guns currently in your home and finding out if there are any guns in homes where your child plays.

 Some parents keep a gun in the house for protection, but they'd almost certainly be safer without one.
 According to the AAP, a gun in the house is 43 times more likely to kill a friend or family member than an intruder.
 Notably, guns found in the home are a leading cause of teen suicide.